Pole building framing: Construction

 Poles, from which these buildings get their name, are natural shaped or round wooden timbers 4 to 12 in in diameter.
 The structural frame of a pole building is made of tree trunks, utility poles, engineered lumber or chemically pressure-treated squared timbers which may be buried in the ground or anchored to a concrete slab.
 Generally the posts are evenly spaced 8 to 12 ft apart except to allow for doors.
 Buried posts have the benefit of providing lateral stability so no braces are needed.
 Buried posts may be driven into the ground or set in holes then filled with soil, crushed stone, or concrete.

 Pole buildings do not require walls but may be open shelters, such as for farm animals or equipment or for use as picnic shelters.

 Enclosed pole buildings have exterior curtain walls formed by girts fastened to the exterior of the posts at intervals about 2 ft on center that carry the siding and any interior load.
 The walls may be designed as a shear wall to provide structural stability.
 Other girt systems include framing in between the posts rather than on the outer side of the posts.
 Siding materials for a pole building are most commonly rolled-rib 29-gauge enameled steel cut to length in 32 or 36 in widths attached using color-matched screws with rubber washers to seal the holes.
 However, any standard siding can be used, including T1-11, vinyl, lap siding, cedar and even brick.
-Using sidings other than metal may require first installing sheathing, such plywood, oriented strand board or boards.
+Using sidings other than metal may require first installing sheathing, such as plywood, oriented strand board or boards.

 On two walls, usually the long walls, the dimensional lumber girts at the top of the walls are doubled, one on the inside and one on the outside of the posts, and usually through-bolted with large carriage bolts to support the roof load.
 The roof structure is frequently a truss roof supporting purlins or laths, or built using common rafters.
 Wide buildings with common rafters need interior rows of posts.
 Sometimes rafters may be attached directly to the poles.
 The roof pitch of pole buildings is usually low and the roof form is usually gable or lean-to.
 Metal roofing is commonly used as the roofing and siding material on pole buildings.

 The floor may be soil, gravel, concrete slab, or framed of wood.